StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 - the heap
 - the stack

-The stack grows down (from higher memory address to lower ones) and the heap grows up.
+The stack grows down (from higher memory addresses to lower ones) and the heap grows up.
 If memory usage is ignored in the design, the stack and heap can collide causing one or both to become corrupted and result in a situation that can be difficult to debug.

 The heap is managed by the programmer while the compiler takes care of the stack.